Tanzania Migration Photo Safari

 While most groups visit only the most central and busiest parts of Serengeti National Park, we stay in a newly opened area of the park in the east-central Serengeti region known as the Namiri Plains where travelers are few, though feline predators are abundant!
 Here, we do traditional wildlife drives, but we can also go on guided walking safaris and interact with local researchers studying the cats in this area.

 - Fly into the Bush

 - A Window Seat for Each Traveler

-With only three guests per safari vehicle, you have plenty of room to maneuver for shots and comfortably carry all your gear—plus a guaranteed window seat, of course!
+With only three to four guests per safari vehicle, you have plenty of room to maneuver for shots and comfortably carry all your gear—plus a guaranteed window seat, of course!
 Many safari operators use crowded mini-buses, and even luxury operators often utilize every seat, including middles—but we know how important unimpeded views are when you've come all this way to see and photograph the migration.

 - Remote Private Camps for Wildlife Proximity

 Rather than using crowded lodges where vehicles depart each morning in large numbers, often surrounding the same wildlife all at once, we insist on the smallest luxury bush camps located in remote spots where wildlife is prolific.
 Natural Habitat's Migration Base Camp and Naimiri Plains Camp allow us the flexibility to follow the herds, rather than a fixed itinerary built around larger accommodations that are nowhere near the migration.